nleroy917/nleroy917.github.io/data/cms/blog/things-i-regret.md

 ## #2 Using GraphQL

 I mean what can I say.
 I saw all the hype on Twitter and Reddit; I wanted a piece of that cake.
-The app I was building required us to pull a lot of system settings, and as such, I figured a flexible GraphQL endpoint next to the RESTful API we were making would complement things well.
+The app I was building required us to regularly pull a lot of system settings, and as such, I figured a flexible GraphQL endpoint next to the RESTful API we were making would complement things well.

 **I was wrong.**